paneldata/twinlife/metadata/study.md

 - **Survey weights (ZA6701_weights_v$)**: A data file containing the survey weights (design, non-response, and panel weights).

+- **Children of twins (ZA6701_cot_v$)**: The dataset contains information on the children of the twins interviewed in TwinLife.
+The information was collected from the twins themselves during the fourth face-to-face interview (F2F4, wid=7) as part of the CAWI interview.

 All data is provided with English and German variable descriptions.
 In Stata, these languages are included in one data set while in SPSS, these are separate data files.
 Variables and instruments are documented at http://www.paneldata.org.
 Detailed information on the study and special features can be found at https://www.twin-life.de/documentation/.
 For questions regarding the content of the data, please contact <data@twin-life.de>.